 THIS DATE IN HISTORY: July 9

-1927: Red Kelly, who plays on eight Stanley Cup-winning teams with the Detroit Red Wings and Toronto Maple Leafs on the way to induction into the Hockey Hall of Fame, is born in Simcoe, Ontario.
+1927: Red Kelly, who plays on eight Stanley Cup-winning teams during 21 seasons in the NHL on the way to induction into the Hockey Hall of Fame, is born in Simcoe, Ontario.

 Kelly helps the Maple Leafs win the Stanley Cup in 1962, '63 and '64, and again in 1967.
 He retires after the 1967 Cup with 823 points (281 goals, 542 assists) in 1,316 NHL games.
 Kelly ends his career with more championships than anyone who's never played for the Canadiens.